railwayapp/docs/src/docs/reference/cli-api.md

 Usage: railway [OPTIONS] <COMMAND>

 Commands:
-  add          Add a new plugin to your project completion   Generate completion script delete       Delete plugins from a project domain       Generates a domain for a service if there is not a railway provided domain docs         Open Railway Documentation in default browser environment  Change the active environment init         Create a new project link         Associate existing project with current directory, may specify projectId as an argument list         List all projects in your Railway account login        Login to your Railway account logout       Logout of your Railway account logs         View the most-recent deploy's logs open         Open your project dashboard run          Run a local command using variables from the active environment service      Link a service to the current project shell        Open a subshell with Railway variables available status       Show information about the current project unlink       Disassociate project from current directory up           Upload and deploy project from the current directory
+  add          Provision a database into your project completion   Generate completion script connect      Connect to a database's shell (psql for Postgres, mongosh for MongoDB, etc.) domain       Generates a domain for a service if there is not a railway provided domain docs         Open Railway Documentation in default browser down         Remove the most recent deployment environment  Change the active environment init         Create a new project link         Associate existing project with current directory, may specify projectId as an argument list         List all projects in your Railway account login        Login to your Railway account logout       Logout of your Railway account logs         View a deploy's logs open         Open your project dashboard run          Run a local command using variables from the active environment service      Link a service to the current project shell        Open a local subshell with Railway variables available status       Show information about the current project unlink       Disassociate project from current directory up           Upload and deploy project from the current directory